SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

          </details>
          <details>
             <summary id="offsets">Hip offset / Chest offset / Foot shift</summary>
-            These values offset your real trackers from virtual one, if your avatar has non-human or unusual proportions.
-A good example of this would be chaging your foot shift for an avatar with digitigrade legs that may have the foot further out or back.<br>
+            These values offset your real trackers from virtual ones, if your avatar has non-human or unusual proportions.
+A good example of this would be changing your foot shift for an avatar with digitigrade legs that may have the foot further out or back, or to facilitate calibration depending on the viewpoint of the avatar.<br>
-            This also may be used to compensate for a games particular expectation for trackers, Increasing the value moves the offset Down(Chest, Hip) or Forward(Foot)
+            This also may be used to compensate for a game's particular expectation for trackers, Increasing the value moves the offset Down(Chest, Hip) or Forward(Foot)
          </details>
          <details>
             <summary id="skelloffsets">Skeleton offset</summary>